caseytechschool-cts/Python-Club-Term-2-2022/week_2/week_2_readme.md

 # Building Graphical User Interface (GUI) using Python

 This week we focus on how to build GUI using Python.
-There are many ways we could do it, some of them are harder then others, but each way comes with its pros and cons.
-Python's default library for GUI is `Tkinter` and it ships with it.
-However, we will use another package/library which is easier to use for new users.
+There are many ways we can do it, some of them are harder then others, but each way comes with its pros and cons.
+Python's default library for GUI is `Tkinter` which is a great package and is actively used by the Python community.
+However, we will use `PySimpleGUI` for it's easy to use command list.

 ## Installing `pysimplegui`
 1. Make sure you have internet connection.
 2. Open an existing or new project in `pyCharm` and click on the `Terminal` tab from the bottom tray.
-3. Copy and paste the following in the terminal and press `Enter` `pip install pysimplegui`
+3. Copy and paste `pip install pysimplegui` in the terminal and press `Enter`
 4. Wait until the installation process is finished.

 ## Activities